Subdivisions and Additions

 They set minimum standards for items like plumbing and foundations.

-They also called for land use planning that focused on designing neighborhoods for cars, which in that time period were quickly gaining in popularity.
+In addition, they called for land-use planning that focused on designing neighborhoods for cars, which in that time period were quickly gaining in popularity.
 Automobile planning included inclusion of curvilinear streets and cul-de-sacs rather than the up-to-then popular grid-pattern street design.
-Curvilinear streets and cul-de-sacs would slow down vehicle traffic in the center of the new subdivisions and so would reduce noise and improve safety by, among other things, reducing traffic to mainly local vehicles.
-Also, it would reduce street racing.

-As shown in the above bar chart, the boom in subdivisions mostly took place between about 1949 and 1982.
+As shown in the above bar chart, the boom in subdivision housing mostly took place between about 1949 and 1982.

 In 1946, developers started building homes in NW Bridlemile’s Orchard Park subdivision.
 They used a loop street design and were all or almost all one-story ranch-style homes with one or two car garages.
 Average size was 1,690 square feet.
 Average year built: 1948.